YonSci/yon_academic/_portfolio/portfolio-7.md

 # Shapefile Dissolving

 Dissolving polygon (removes the interior geometry).
 For example, let's join the basin's within the `ET_basin` shapefile to generate the `Ethiopian boundary map`.
 To do that, you need to pick which columns you want to maintain & the criteria for dissolving the shapefile.

 In this example, the `Basin_type` will be used as a criteria & we want to maintain the `geometry` field only.
+To do this, use the code below:
 <div class="language-python highlighter-rouge">
  <div class="highlight">
   <pre class="highlight">